AnnMarieW/HelloDash/CONTRIBUTING.md

 The images for this app are not included in the file structure.
 All the images are located in Issue #1 in the HelloDash GitHub repo (If you can't find it, check closed issues).
 This is done to keep the file size smaller so I don't run out of space on my free PythonAnywhere hosting site.
-Also, it seems to  load the images faster from the link than when the are in the assets directory.
+Also, it seems to  load the images faster from the link than when they are in the assets directory.

 To add images to the app, copy and paste or upload an image.
 Or edit an image that's currently